 Applying for a visa in this country or region

-As of the 11th of June 2017 Ukrainian citizens who hold valid biometric passports will be exempted from the visa requirement when travelling to the Schengen Area for a short stay of up to 90 days within a 180-day period.
-This means that as of this date Ukrainian citizens in possession of a valid biometric passport no longer have to apply for a short-stay Schengen visa.
+Ukrainian citizens who hold valid biometric passports are exempted from the visa requirement when travelling to the Schengen Area for a short stay of up to 90 days within a 180-day period.
+This means that Ukrainian citizens in possession of a valid biometric passport no longer have to apply for a short-stay Schengen visa.

 However, the visa exemption does not mean that travelers will be automatically allowed to enter the territory of the Netherlands and other Schengen countries.
 Ukrainian citizens must be able to present to the border police all the documents explaining the purpose and conditions of their stay.
-For details about these documents, please check the website of the European Union about visa free travelling: http://openeurope.in.ua/ (information in Ukrainian and Russian).
+For details about these documents, please check the website of the European Union (information in Russian and Ukrainian) about visa free travelling.

 Holders of non-biometric passports will still need to apply for a visa.